dhruv-m1/star-module/README.md

 * Data is searchable on the Product ID, Origin and ID fields.
 * Separate tables for receipts and transfers are provided.

+(Note: receipts = consignments from factories; transfers = consignments to/from other warehouses).

 ### Directory

 * List of all stock locations within the company displayed in tabular format with columns: ID, Name, Address, and Phone.